ianlcurtis/devboxlab/README.md

 # Lab 5 Create a custom Dev Box definition

-While Microsoft Dev Box offers a growing library of images for you to use, many scenarios may require you to bring a custom image.
+While Microsoft Dev Box offers a growing library of images for you to use with *customisations* providing additional flexibility, some scenarios may require you to bring a custom image.

 ## Create a custom Dev Box definition with VM Image Builder
 Creating custom VM images manually or with other tools can be difficult and unreliable.
 VM Image Builder, which is built on HashiCorp Packer, offers the advantages of a managed service.